Demographic history of Palestine (region): Impact of the Bar Kokhba revolt

+Late Roman period

-When exactly Jews became a minority is disputed.
+At some point in late antiquity, Jews became a minority, though the exact timing remains disputed.
 Eschel argues that a combination of three events: the rise of Christianity, the Jewish-Roman wars and Jewish Diaspora made Jews in the minority.
 David Goodblatt contends that Jews suffered a setback following the Bar Kokhba revolt (132–136), noting that Jews were still in the majority until the 3rd century and even beyond, when Christianity became the empire's official religion, and continued to thrive in different parts of Palestine.
 According to Doron Bar, archaeological evidence of synagogue remains demonstrate a central Jewish presence throughout Palestine during the entire Byzantine period.

 The 'ascension' of Constantine the Great in 312 and Christianity becoming the official state religion of Rome in 391, consequently brought to an end Jewish dominance in Palestine.
 Already by the mid-3rd century the Jewish majority had been reported to have been lost, while others conclude that a Jewish majority lasted much longer – "What does seem clear is a different kind of change – immigration of Christians and the conversion of pagans, Samaritans, and Jews eventually produced a Christian majority".

-After the Bar Kokhba revolt of 132–136 CE the make-up of the population of Palestine remains in doubt due to the sparsity of data in the historical record.
-Figures vary considerably as to the demographics of Palestine in the Christian era.

-No reliable data exist on the population of Palestine in the pre-Muslim period, either in absolute terms or in terms of shares of total population.
-Although many Jews were killed, expelled or sold off into slavery after the AD 66–70 and the 123–125 rebellions, the degree to which these transfers affected the Jewish dominance in Palestine is rarely addressed.
-What is certain is that Palestine did not lose its Jewish component.
-Goldblatt concludes that the Jews may have remained a majority into the 3rd century AD and even beyond.
-He notes that 'Jewish followers of Jesus' (Jewish Christians) would not have taken part in the rebellions.
-Moreover, non-Christian conversions from Judaism after the Bar Kochba revolt were not given much attention.

-"Indeed, many must have reacted to the catastrophe with despair and total abandonment of Judaism.
-Apostates from Judaism (aside from converts to Christianity) received little notice in antiquity from either Jewish or non-Jewish writers, but ambitious individuals are known to have turned pagan before the war, and it stands to reason that many more did so after its disastrous conclusion.
-It is impossible to determine the number who joined the budding Christian movement and the number who disappeared into the polytheist majority."